kg29185048/MediSaarthi/README.md

-# Alchemist’s Grand Grimoire – Smart Medication Tracker

-> “As the circus's Alchemist of the Arena, you brew the vital potions and elixirs that keep your performers safe and strong.”

-But the performers keep forgetting their complex dosage schedules — risking their health and the entire show!
-Your mission: **Build the Grand Grimoire**, a magical tool that ensures no dose is ever missed.
+# MEDISAARTHI

+> “Just as Krishna guided Arjun in the Mahabharat, Medisaarthi becomes your charioteer in the battlefield of health, reminding you of every medicine and steering you toward well-being.
+MediSaathi is a smart web app that helps users manage their medication schedules effortlessly.
+It logs medicine details, sends timely reminders, and tracks taken vs. missed doses through an intuitive dashboard.
+With AI-powered predictions, proactive alerts, a chatbot health assistant, and Google Calendar integration, it ensures you never miss a dose and stay in control of your health.”

 ---

 ## Overview

-**Alchemist’s Grand Grimoire** is an AI-powered web app that helps users manage and adhere to their medication schedules with predictive reminders, chat-based assistance, and seamless Google Calendar integration.
+**MEDISAARTHI** is an AI-powered web app that helps users manage and adhere to their medication schedules with predictive reminders, chat-based assistance, and seamless Google Calendar integration.

 It provides a **gamified experience** where users become the Alchemist maintaining everyone’s wellness!